How to Apply

 Ready to apply?

 Once you have found a faculty member willing to support your research, you are now ready to apply to the program.
 Applications to all Trent University graduate programs are done the same way, and you can consult the Trent Graduate Studies website for more detailed information about each step.
-You must apply through the Ontario University Application Centre, which is outlined on the Graduate Studies website for both domestic and international applicants.
+You must apply through the Ontario University Application Centre, which is outlined on the Graduate Studies website.